zoom/meetingsdk-auth-endpoint-sample/README.md

-# Zoom Meeting SDK Auth Endpoint Sample Node.js
+# Zoom Meeting SDK Auth Endpoint sample

-Use of this sample app is subject to our [Terms of Use](https://zoom.us/docs/en-us/zoom_api_license_and_tou.html).
+Use of this sample app is subject to our [Terms of Use](https://explore.zoom.us/en/legal/zoom-api-license-and-tou/).

 ---

-**NOTE:** This sample app has been updated to use [Meeting SDK app type](https://marketplace.zoom.us/docs/guides/build/sdk-app) credentials instead of [JWT app type](https://marketplace.zoom.us/docs/guides/build/jwt-app) type credentials.
+**NOTE:** This sample app has been updated to use [Meeting SDK app type](https://developers.zoom.us/docs/meeting-sdk/create/) credentials instead of [JWT app type](https://developers.zoom.us/docs/platform/build/jwt-app/) type credentials.

 ---

-This is a Node.js / Express server that generates a [Meeting SDK JWT](https://marketplace.zoom.us/docs/sdk/native-sdks/auth/) via an http request for authorized use of the Meeting SDK.
+This is a Node.js / Express server that generates a [Meeting SDK JWT](https://developers.zoom.us/docs/meeting-sdk/auth/#generate-a-meeting-sdk-jwt) via an http request for authorized use of the Meeting SDK.

 If you would like to skip these steps and just deploy the finished code to Heroku, click the Deploy to Heroku button.
 (You will still need to configure a few simple things, so skip to [Deployment](#deployment).)